Unclog Brother Inkjet Printhead Nozzles

 The Brother printers do a "mini-cleaning cycle" a couple times a week, as long as it is in standby mode (power hasn't been turned off or printer unplugged from the power).
 This is to get the ink flowing through the printhead after it has been unused for a while.
-If you never turn the printer off, then these mini-cleaning cycles to not take place.
+If you turn the printer off, then these mini-cleaning cycles to not take place.
 Consequently, each cleaning will use ink so your ink levels will go down over time even if you don't use your Brother printer.

 PRINT ON A REGULAR BASIS

-You should print several, full color pages AT LEAST ONCE A WEEK!
+You should print several, full color pages AT LEAST ONCE OR TWICE A WEEK!
 This will help keep the ink from drying out on the printhead or in the nozzles.
 Seldom used inkjet printers (all brands) cause more problems than those which are used on a daily basis.
-If it takes you 4, 6 or more months to use a set of cartridges, then an Brother printer is certainly not the printer for you.
-Seriously consider a different brand or a laser printer if you only print black.
+If it takes you 4, 6 or more months to use a set of cartridges, then an inkjet printer is certainly not the printer for you.
+Seriously consider a laser printer if you only print black.
 Unfortunately colour lasers are expensive to operate and don't offer the same photo quality prints.

 Methods to manually clean Brother printheads:

 We suggest you perform the suggested methods of manually cleaning the Brother printheads in the order they are listed below.
 They are listed in order from the easiest to the more difficult.
 If the first method does not completely solve the problem, then go on to the next.

 What is the best Printhead Cleaner?